Go Slow To Make The Most Of Your Life

 By the same token, if we can successfully accomplish this thought switch, it will afford us the ability to focus on and be present with our current priority at that time.
 Moreover, it will give us freed mental capacity to place importance on other things.
 Multi-tasking in a non-quality way would be less prevalent in our lives.
 After all, time is a gift and should be treated as such.

 Unfortunately, that mindset isn’t in play throughout the world.
 That’s not to say that we can’t actively make an effort to practice it though.
 And in the light of current circumstances, we are actually being forced to put it into play.

 When you are on vacation – BE ON VACATION.
 Put away your emails.

 If you are playing with your kids – PLAY WITH YOUR KIDS.
 Stress about your work obligations later.

 When you are skydiving – PLEASE, FOR THE LOVE OF GOD, FOCUS ON SKYDIVING!

-If you do, heaven forbid, find yourself on your deathbed tomorrow – wouldn’t you find solace in the fact that you put your heart 100% into everything as it came?
+Given these points, if you do, heaven forbid, find yourself on your deathbed tomorrow – wouldn’t you find solace in the fact that you put your heart 100% into everything as it came?
 That you engaged fully in making memories with those you loved?
 And even more so that your legacy is going to be built on quality actions instead of harried, stressful ones?